 On arrival it's clear that everything is, to put it mildly, royally fucked.
 Robots are out of control, once-dead creatures walk again, and traps have been set to ensnare any who enter.
 It's your job to find out what's happened and put an end to the chaos.

 Somewhere between the murdering and madness is a love story, although we don't know how big a part it will play.
+Oh, and it'll have two endings even though the plot is linear.

 Here's all the Atomic Heart gameplay you need to see